coltcarson/data_modeling_postgres/README.md

     - To run the Postgres database and table creation script `run create_tables.py`

-    - To run ETL pipeline that cleans the data and stores it in the database `run etl.py`
+    - To run ETL pipeline that cleans the data and stored it in the database `run etl.py`

-    - To test that both scripts python scripts ran correctly `run test.ipynb`
+    - To test that both scripts ran correctly
+        `run test.ipynb`